Pkadon/Akatsuki-Towa/README.md

 ### DOES NOT INCLUDE ANY GAME FILES
-REQUIRES "text.json" and "avg_role.json" to be placed in the "game/json" folder in order to run or build properly.
+REQUIRES "**text.json**" and "**avg_role.json**" to be placed in the "game/json" folder in order to run or build properly.

-All Audio files in the "game/audio" folder are placeholder files to keep the program from crashing.
+**All Audio files in the "game/audio" folder are placeholder files** to keep the program from crashing.
 Please replace them with the actual files.
 (Cutscenes are readable without replacing any audio filess.)

-All Image files in the "game/images" folder are placeholder files to keep the program from crashing.
+**All Image files in the "game/images" folder are placeholder files** to keep the program from crashing.
 Pleace replace them with the actual files.
 (Cutscenes are readable without replacing any image files.)